- Get Involved

 Julia, the school Administration Manager at Cambewarra Public School, shows off the school hat.
 "Hi kids!"

 Jim Igoe steering, Mark Thomson watching on while young Harry does his thing.

-And sometimes we're blessed with these scenes, reminding us of the bigger picture!
+And sometimes we're blessed with these scenes in the middle of an ocean race!